oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 Barcode = String{pattern="^\d{12}$"}   // A UPC-A barcode is 12 digits
 ```

-Each album is then represented by a record of artist, title,
+Each album is then represented by a record containing the album's artist, title,
-publication data, cover art, an array of individual audio
+publication data, cover art, total track count and an array of individual audio
-tracks, and a count of the number of tracks.
+tracks.
 Multiple digital image formats are supported for the
 cover art.
 Note that this example also contains multiple examples
-of anonymous type definitions as explained in [Section 3.1.6](#316-anonymous-type-definitions).
+of anonymous type definitions as explained in [Section&nbsp;3.1.6](#316-anonymous-type-definitions).

+> NOTE: should expand with one or two examples of anonymous definitions and how
+> they'll be handled by the JADN tooling.

 ```
 Album = Record                          // model for the album